electron/electron/CONTRIBUTING.md

 possible with your report.
 If you can, please include:
   * The version of Electron you are using
   * The specifications of the operating system you are using
-  * If applicable, what you were doing when the issue arose and what you expected to happen
+  * If applicable, what you were doing when the issue arose, what you expected to happen and what actually happened
 * Other things that will help resolve your issue:
   * Screenshots and animated GIFs
   * Error output that appears in your terminal, dev tools or as an alert